umonisha/Airline-reservation-system-/README.md

 # Airline-reservation-system-
-Airline reservation system is a project carried out using JAVA and SQL where a user can book or cancel tickets.
+Airline reservation system is a project carried out using JAVA and SQL where a user can book or cancel their own tickets.